axisgroup/evaluation-toolkit/1. Following best practices/README.md

 #### Computation

-Calculate the right metric for them, provide the most actionable metric or information eg. Focus on absolute measures rather than changes (e.g. total sales vs. change in sales)
+Calculate the right metric for users, and provide the most actionable metric or information.
+For example, it may be important to focus on variances rather than absolute changes (e.g. change in sales since last year vs. total sales).

 #### Perception

-Recognizable icons, UI components with clear affordance
+Use recognizable icons and UI components with clear affordances.

-Distinguishable elements

-Grouping thigngs togehter using whitepsace and or border, Using tiles
+Maximize contrast between data and the background to increase readability.

+Group similar elements together by using white space, borders, and/or tiles.

-Clear affordances- people should know how to interact with a chart, is it clickable? is it hoverable?
+Use clear affordances so that users will know how to interact with a chart, whether it's clickable or hoverable.

-#### Learning
+#### Easy Learnability

+Simplicity is key!

+Layout and order of presentation matter.
+Start with the summary-level metrics first, and uncover more complex data and charts as user works through the dashboard.

-#### Reading
+#### Readability

-The system should speak the users' language, with words, phrases and concepts familiar to the user, rather than system-oriented terms.
-Follow real-world conventions, making information appear in a natural and logical order.
+Many factors play into the readability of your content, such as typeface, font size, color, etc. The following is a font framework that Juice Analytics has provided:
+* Body text is clean, readable content
+* Headers separate and name major sections of your work
+* Notes describe additional things the reader should be aware of.
+These should fade into the background unless we call attention to them.
+* Emphasis text is what we want our reader to pay particular attention to.

+Use this framework to make decisions on typeface (serifs vs. sans serif), font size, and color.

 ### Context matters

 People need context and explanation to understand new and unfamiliar events.
-Providing data without text, labels or instruction is the difference between a chef presenting a gourmet meal and fishmonger throwing a mackerel at your head.
+Providing data without text, labels, or instruction is the difference between a chef presenting a gourmet meal and fishmonger throwing a mackerel at your head.
 Letting the data speak for itself can be a recipe for misinterpretation and confusion.

 ### Flexibility